Ryan Dunn: Legacy

 Many celebrities expressed their grief and condolences on Twitter, including Sofia Coppola, Tom Green, Carey Hart, Dwayne Johnson, Tony Hawk, and his Jackass cast members.

 Kings of Leon also paid homage to Dunn at their London Hyde Park concert by dedicating their song "McFearless" to him.
 Skrillex dedicated his remix of the song "Cinema" to Dunn after a moment of silence.
 Alkaline Trio also dedicated their song "Goodbye Forever" to Dunn on their fifteen-year anniversary tour.
 Singer/songwriter Roger Alan Wade wrote and composed the song "The Light Outlives the Star", while also dedicating it to Dunn.
 Occasional Jackass member Loomis Fall also wrote the song "Bid Farewell" in memory of Dunn.
 Both songs were used in a music video tribute by Dickhouse Productions for its official website.

 Dunn also came in at number three in top trending searches of 2011 on Google's Zeitgeist report following his death.

 On November 28, 2011, MTV aired an hour-long tribute to Dunn, where several details of his life previously unknown to the public were revealed as well as never-before-seen stunts he performed.
 Dunn's parents, sister, friends and both Jackass and Viva La Bam cast mates recalled his early beginnings to final months.

-The 2013 film Jackass Presents: Bad Grandpa is dedicated to him, and the 2022 film Jackass Forever included a mid-credits tribute to Dunn.
-The 2022 film Jackass 4.5 is also dedicated to him.
+The 2013 film Jackass Presents: Bad Grandpa is dedicated to him, as is the 2022 film Jackass Forever, which included an end-credits tribute to Dunn.
+Jackass 4.5 (2022) is also dedicated to him.